mikevoronov/libp2p-dissector/README.md

-# SECIO Protocol Dissector
+# Libp2p dissector

-A Wireshark Lua plugin to dissect SECIO protocol packets with support of decryption.
+A Wireshark Lua plugin to dissect several libp2p protocols with support of SECIO decryption.
 This plugin indended to run with go-libp2p-secio [fork](https://github.com/michaelvoronov/go-libp2p-secio) since it supports dumping secret symmetric keys.

 ## Usage:
 Copy the whole directory into your Wireshark `Personal Plugins` folder.
 To find out where it is located, open Wireshark and go to **Help->About Wireshark** and it will be listed in the **Folders** tab.
 You may need to create the folder the first time.